ChainSafe/game-docs-v2/docs/v2.5/8_interacting-with-tokens.md

 - For smart contracts use `ERC20.Decimals()` method to obtain the number of decimals and cache it somewhere for later use.

-Example of converting custom token value from raw to human-readable:
+Example of converting custom token value from wei to eth:

 ```csharp
 using ChainSafe.Gaming;